deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanTriggerReq.md

 ### NewModelComplianceScanTriggerReq

-`func NewModelComplianceScanTriggerReq(benchmarkTypes []string, filters ModelScanFilter, nodeIds []ModelNodeIdentifier, ) *ModelComplianceScanTriggerReq`
+`func NewModelComplianceScanTriggerReq(benchmarkTypes []ModelBenchmarkType, filters ModelScanFilter, nodeIds []ModelNodeIdentifier, ) *ModelComplianceScanTriggerReq`

 NewModelComplianceScanTriggerReq instantiates a new ModelComplianceScanTriggerReq object This constructor will assign default values to properties that have it defined,